 Our board is divided into three classes of directors, denominated Class I, Class II and Class III.
-The term of Class I will expire in 2022, Class II in 2023 and Class III in 2021.
-Monica Iancu is a member of Class I, Itay Barzilay and Joseph Tenne are members of Class II and Meir Nissensohn is a member of Class III.
+The term of Class I will expire in 2022, Class II in 2023 and Class III in 2024.
+Monica Iancu is a member of Class I, Itay Barzilay and Joseph Tenne are members of Class II and Meir Nissensohn and Amnon Neubach are members of Class III.
 At each annual general meeting of shareholders, directors will be elected by a simple majority of the votes cast for a three-year term to succeed the directors whose terms then expire.
 There is no legal limit on the number of terms that may be served by directors.